Latest Covid-19 Guidance from Brass Bands England

-No, but the advice of the track and trace service should be followed and members of the band might have been asked to self isolate for a period of time.
+No, but do consider the risk to your members of needing to isolate.
+A missed rehearsal might make a fire break and stop transmission within the band on a wider scale.
 You should not operate a rehearsal if you think it is dangerous to do so.

 Is there special guidance for the over 70s or those ‘at risk’?